- Home

 Tips for sex if you have a stoma

-- Change the bag before intercourse.
-If you prefer, cover your bag with fabric or a cummerbund to prevent the plastic clinging to your skin.
+- If you prefer, cover your bag with fabric or fold it in half and cover with a cummerbund to prevent the plastic clinging to your skin or the bag from flopping around.
+This can also help to keep it out of sight if that is a concern.

-- Wear clothing that makes you feel good – a mini-slip, short nightgown or nightshirt, specially designed underwear or boxer shorts.
+- Wear clothing that makes you feel good, such as a mini-slip, short nightgown or nightshirt, specially designed underwear or boxer shorts.

 - After a heavy meal, wait for 2–3 hours before having sex.